FalkorDB/docs/cypher_support.md

 linkTitle: "Cypher coverage"
 weight: 7
 description: >
-    RedisGraph implements a subset of the Cypher language, which is growing as development continues.
+    FalkorDB implements a subset of the Cypher language, which is growing as development continues.
     This document is based on the Cypher Query Language Reference (version 9), available at [OpenCypher Resources](https://www.opencypher.org/resources).
 ---